ThirdRealityStudios/GUInness/README.md

+# Description

 **A Swing-based API to enable the development of basic GUI environments and games**

-# Discontinued project
+# Project status
-**Unfortunately I do not have enough time to improve the API**
+**Unfortunately I do not have enough time to continue the API due to my study**

-**Also, a porting to Open GL was planned but due to my study I have to abort this project**
+**Also, originally a porting to Open GL was planned but can't be done now**

 #